 Occasionally a corporation issues participating preferred stock.
 Participating preferred stock allows for dividends greater than the stated dividend.
 Since this feature is unusual, it is prudent to assume that all preferred stock is nonparticipating unless it is clearly stated otherwise.

 Cumulative vs. Noncumulative

 If a corporation has 10% preferred stock outstanding and market rates decline to 8%, it makes sense that the corporation would like to eliminate the 10% preferred stock and replace it with 8% preferred stock.
 On the other hand, the holders of the 10% preferred stock bought it with the assumption of getting the 10% indefinitely.
-Anticipating such a situation, the preferred stock will usually have a stipulation that the corporation can "call in" (retire) the preferred stock at a certain price.
-This price is referred to as the call price and it might be 110% of the par amount (par plus one year's dividend).
+Anticipating such a situation, the preferred stock will usually have a stipulation that the corporation can “call in” (purchase) the preferred stock at a certain price.
+This price is referred to as the call price and it might be 110% of the par amount (par plus one year’s dividend).

 Combination of Features

 The strength of the corporation, coupled with the status of key financial markets, all influence the features that are offered with a given preferred stock.
 If a corporation is not attractive to potential investors, the preferred stock might need both the cumulative and the fully participating features in order to attract investors.
 On the other hand, a successful blue chip corporation might easily sell its preferred stock as noncumulative and nonparticipating.
 If a corporation wants to conserve its cash, it may offer convertible preferred stock to have a lower dividend rate.

 Please let us know how we can improve this explanation